 The 5th edition of the Sprawl—the Summer Bike Edition—is here!
 This is the first story.
-If you value our work, please support the Sprawl on Patreon so we can keep doing in-depth local journalism like this!
+If you value our work, please support the Sprawl so we can keep doing in-depth local journalism like this!

 When city council approved Calgary’s cycling strategy in 2011, it set an ambitious goal: build 30 km of separated cycle track by 2020.